Issa Vegas Stuns In Strappy Bikini On Instagram

-Issa Vegas has been sharing eye-catching bikini pics with her Instagram fans since yesterday, and posted a new photo set today.
-The hottie wore a strappy ensemble that left her incredible body on show, and it’s been liked over 154,000 times so far.
+Issa Vegas has been sharing eye-catching bikini pics with her Instagram fans since yesterday, and she posted a new photo set today.
+The hottie wore a strappy ensemble that left her incredible body on show, and it’s been liked more than 154,000 times so far.
 There were five images in the update and they all showed Issa posing in the corner of a room with wooden walls.

 In the first snap, Issa stood facing the camera straight on with her right hip popped and her hands by her sides.
-She glanced up to her left with a huge pout on her face.
+She glanced up to her left while wearing a huge pout on her face.

 Her bikini top had a nude base with white horizontal straps that left her cleavage on show.
 Her matching bottoms featured three side straps that rested high on her hips.